jun6000/todoCLI/README.md

   - Run the app with `./todo` while in the same directory as the executable `todo`.

 ### Special Mentions:
-Thank you very very much [Shan](https://github.com/xyzshantaram) for the support and ideas in general!!
+Thank you very very much [Shan](https://github.com/xyzshantaram) for the original idea and support!!